wgslr/vimbrute/README.md

 vimbrute -f encrypted_file -t4 < passwords_dictionary | tee promising_passwords
 ```

 Reads standard input for passwords to try, assuming one password per line.
+A
-A password is deemed valid if decryption of the first 256 bytes of FILE produces a valid utf8 string (ignoring possible trailing split character).
-Such passowords are printed on the stdout.
-The program quits when stdin stream ends, NOT after finding first match.
+password is deemed valid if decryption of the first 256 bytes of FILE
+produces a valid utf8 string (ignoring possible trailing split character).
+Such passwords are printed on the stdout.
+The program quits when stdin stream
+ends, NOT after finding first match.

 ## Options